djwrisley/RLAC/_posts/2026-01-21-introduction-to-static-sites.md

 ## Advantages of Static Sites

-**Performance & Speed**: Static files load quickly since there's no server-side processing or database queries required.
+**Speed**: Static files load quickly since there are no server-side processing or database queries.

-**Cybersecurity**: They have fewer moving parts and no dynamic backend processing, so static sites have fewer vulnerabilities to manage.
+**Cybersecurity**: They have fewer moving parts and no dynamic backend processing, so static sites have fewer vulnerabilities.

 **Simplicity**: Static sites are straightforward to understand, maintain, and deploy.
-No complex server configurations or database management needed.
+No complex server configurations or database management required.

-**Version Control**: Because static sites are typically plain text files (often Markdown), they integrate with version control systems, enabling collaborative development.
+**Version Control**: Because static sites are typically .txt (plain text) files (often Markdown), they integrate with version control systems, enabling collaborative development.
+Both of the examples above are collaboratively managed.

-**Sustainability**: Minimal server requirements mean lower resource consumption and environmental impact—ideal for sustainable digital humanities projects.
+**Sustainability**: Minimal server requirements mean lower resource consumption for more sustainable digital humanities projects.

-**Cost-Effective**: Hosting static sites is inexpensive, with many platforms offering free hosting options like GitHub Pages.
+**Inexpensive**: Hosting static sites is inexpensive, with many platforms offering free hosting options like GitHub Pages.
+What is required is some basic know how in versioning systems and Markdown.

 ## Static Sites and GitHub Pages

-[GitHub Pages](https://pages.github.com/) is a hosting service that makes it easy to publish static sites directly from a GitHub repository and without cost.
-Combined with Jekyll, a static site generator, GitHub Pages enables you to:
+[GitHub Pages](https://pages.github.com/) is a hosting service that makes it easy to publish static sites directly from a GitHub repository.
+You can

 - Write content in Markdown
 - Version your entire site in VSCode